ibm-cloud-docs/vpc/vpc_image_from_volume_manage.md

 | 50 GB |  50 min |
 | 75 GB | 1 hr 15 min |
 | 100 GB | 1 hr 40 min |
 {: caption="Table 1.
-Estimated wait time for image creation" caption-side="top"}
+Estimated wait time for image creation" caption-side="bottom"}

 The time for the job to start is about 30 seconds.
 This time does not reflect traffic in the queue, which can increase the estimate.
 Most jobs start within 5 - 10 minutes.
 If it's taking longer, [cancel the image from being created](#ifv-delete-queued).
 {: note}